-Our route renewal plans (and central plan for telecoms) are well aligned to policy.
+The Scotland renewal plan (and central plan for telecoms) is well aligned to asset policy.
 The exception is structures, where the crude application of policy in one control period would require an undeliverable level of expenditure due to the backlog of work that has developed.
 We therefore propose to roll out application of the new policy in two control periods to balance risk, affordability and deliverability.

-Our route maintenance plans are well aligned to policy.
-For drainage, to achieve lowest whole life cost, policy requirements lead to increased maintenance volumes over those delivered in CP4.
-Our assessment of the policy alignment reflects the challenge in achieving both increased volumes and operating efficiencies.
-Similarly in telecoms we are challenging ourselves to become significantly more efficient, by reducing our operating costs against a background of increasing asset numbers associated with FTN/GSM-R, ERTMS and operating strategy programmes.
+The maintenance plan for Scotland is well aligned to policy.
+For track and drainage, to achieve lowest whole-life cost, policy requirements lead to increased maintenance volumes over those delivered in CP4.
+Our assessment reflects the challenge in achieving both increased volumes and operating efficiencies.

-For further details see the Asset Policy document for each asset and Renewals expenditure summary
+For further details see the Asset Policy document for each asset and renewals expenditure summary